E. G. Daily

 Elizabeth Ann Guttman (born September 11, 1961), known professionally as E. G. Daily or Elizabeth Daily, is an American actress and singer.

-Daily is best known for her animation voice roles as Tommy Pickles on Rugrats and its spin-off All Grown Up, Buttercup on The Powerpuff Girls, Rudy Tabootie on ChalkZone, and Julius on Julius Jr. She also voiced the title character in the live-action film Babe: Pig in the City, Bamm-Bamm Rubble in the live-action film The Flintstones, and Froggy in The Little Rascals.
+In animation, Daily is known for voicing Buttercup on The Powerpuff Girls, Tommy Pickles on Rugrats and its spin-off All Grown Up, Rudy Tabootie on ChalkZone, and Julius on Julius Jr. She also voiced the title character in the live-action film Babe: Pig in the City, Bamm-Bamm Rubble in the live-action film The Flintstones, and Froggy in The Little Rascals.

 Daily is also known for her roles in a variety of live-action films such as Valley Girl, Dogfight, No Small Affair, Fandango, Streets of Fire, The Devil's Rejects, My Sister's Keeper, and Pee-wee's Big Adventure.
 As a singer, Daily has released four studio albums: Wild Child (1985), Lace Around the Wound (1989), Tearing Down the Walls (1999), and Changing Faces (2008).

 Career

 Voice acting

-Daily has voiced animated characters such as Tommy Pickles in Rugrats, a role that she reprised for its revival on Paramount+, and Freefall / Roxy Spaulding in the film Gen^{13} and Private Isabel "Dizzy" Flores in Roughnecks: Starship Troopers Chronicles.
+Daily has voiced animated characters such as Buttercup in The Powerpuff Girls and Tommy Pickles in Rugrats, a role that she reprised for its revival on Paramount+, and Freefall / Roxy Spaulding in the film Gen^{13} and Private Isabel "Dizzy" Flores in Roughnecks: Starship Troopers Chronicles.
 She provided the voice for the lead role in the live-action feature film Babe: Pig in the City, replacing Christine Cavanaugh.
 More recently from 2013 to 2015, she played the title character on the TV show Julius Jr., and was recently Hinoka from Fire Emblem Fates.